 Female dogs are more attentive to their owners.
 They can be easily trained as they are more focused on details and are less likely to get distracted.

 It does not mean that female dogs are smarter than male dogs.
 It is just the mature behavior of female dogs that becomes the reason for their easy training.
 It’s also found through studies that female dogs tend to be more cooperative.
-This makes them an easy-going pet.
+This makes them easy-going pets.

 2. Unneutered Male Dogs Are More Prone To Urine Marking And Humping Dogs